peteroupc/peteroupc.github.io/randomfunc.md

 **Requires random real numbers.**

-As more and more independent random numbers from the same distribution are added together, their distribution tends to a [**_stable distribution_**](https://en.wikipedia.org/wiki/Stable_distribution), which resembles a curve with a single peak, but with generally "fatter" tails than the normal distribution.
+As more and more independent random numbers, generated the same way, are added together, their distribution tends to a [**_stable distribution_**](https://en.wikipedia.org/wiki/Stable_distribution), which resembles a curve with a single peak, but with generally "fatter" tails than the normal distribution.
 The pseudocode below uses the Chambers&ndash;Mallows&ndash;Stuck algorithm.
 The `Stable` method, implemented below, takes two parameters:

 - `alpha` is a stability index in the interval (0, 2].
 - `beta` is a skewness in the interval [-1, 1]; if `beta` is 0, the curve is symmetric.